 So what is an Adolescent?

-They are difficult, pigheaded, eye rolling, under breathed back talking, trash tweeting employees.
+On the surface they appear to be difficult, pigheaded, eye rolling, under-breathed back talking, trash tweeting employees.
 Many times they may refuse to complete a task to its fullest potential, or they may even just skip out on it altogether.
-Perhaps punctuality is not above taking the time to pose for the perfect snapchat, or instagram photo on their list of priorities.
-They must tell all their friends can know just how miserable they feel about heading to work, or write public blogs bashing the intelligence of their customers in order to build their own esteem.
-We have all been adolsecents but that doesn’t make it any less frustrating, we didn’t even understand ourselves back then.
+Perhaps punctuality is not above taking the time to pose for the perfect Snapchat, or Instagram photo on their list of priorities.
+They must tell all their friends just how miserable they feel about heading to work or write public blogs bashing the intelligence of their customers.
+We have all been adolescents but that doesn’t make it any less frustrating.
+Remember, we didn’t even understand ourselves back then.

 Adolescents lasts in most young adults until they are 24.

 Before you can manage them you have to take the time to understand them.
 Adolescence is a time when an individual is seeking out their identity, at times their personal life is all they can see.
 Their perceptions are egocentric, everyone is looking at them, wanting to listen to them, and their thoughts are brilliant gifts oozing in enlightenment.
 And though some seem tough on the surface, internally they are a ball of sensitivity.
 They feel big, and to them, life is so incredibly big (many times to a terrifying degree).
 Because of this, adolescents have an inner need for structure and though they may not understand the questions they are seeking out answers.

 They are not invested in your job.
 This is not because they are difficult to please, but because a job that is not indulging their egos is not satisfying their need for inner growth in this major time of transition.

 How You May Be Handling your Adolescent Staff

 - Many times your gut reaction is to bang your head against the wall.
 This is fine, please do so with caution, and out of sight (they can smell weakness).
 Most days you want to scream at them, or strangle them.
 This is not fine, please never do this.